 First of all, thanks for reading and taking the time to comment and ask your questions.
-This is actually a common struggle among entrepreneurs, not just home stagers.
+This is actually a common struggle among entrepreneurs in general, not just home stagers.
 I’ve attended numerous business conferences like GrowCo by Inc. Magazine, Savor the Success‘s Rock the World, Sparks and Hustle, you name it.
 Numerous entrepreneurs, including conference speakers, had all expressed similar frustrations in their entrepreneurial journeys.
-My closest friends and family know I’ve asking myself the same questions all these years I’ve been in business.
+My closest friends and family know I’ve asked myself the same questions all these years I’ve been in business.

 I think you have brought up two issues here:

-- You are asking question #1 because you are not booking enough projects to make a living wage.
+You are asking the first question because you are not booking enough projects to make a living wage.

-Business takes time to build.
-Like I mentioned in the previous post, it can vary based on your locations.
+Businesses take time to build.
+Like I mentioned in this post, it can vary based on your location.
 Home staging as an industry is still in its infancy, despite the fact that people have been doing it since the 70s.
-But compare to majority of industries, like banking, retail, etc., home staging is still a baby.
-With the presence of the association and endless TV shows, the media has helped to push home staging forward to become an acceptable & common practice or at least awareness to most of the country.
+Compared to the majority of industries, like banking, retail, etc., home staging is still a baby.
+With the presence of the association and endless TV shows, the media has helped to push home staging forward to become an acceptable & common practice.

 Education takes time, same with your brand.
-2 years in business is still fairly young.
+Two years in business is still fairly young.
 Most businesses don’t see a profit for the first 3-5 years, and that’s average.
 Amazon.com did not turn profitable until Q4, 2002, which means it did not see profits for the first 8 years.
 Same with my business.
-I’ll be brutally on honest.
-I am in year 8 and I am finally stop feeling like I would make more money waitressing.
+I’ll be brutally honest… it wasn’t until year eight that I felt like I wasn’t going to make more money waitressing.

 Several things I did in my business changed that mindset:

-- I stopped chasing new clients and focused on retaining old ones by providing value and focus on developing more relationships with the client.
-I worry less about if I’ll make profits on each job, but focusing more on providing perceived values to the client.
+I stopped chasing new clients and focused on retaining old ones by providing value and focus on developing more relationships with the client.
+I worry less about if I’ll make profits on each job, but focus more on providing perceived values to the client.

-- That means I also stopped taking one-off projects that won’t derive a lot of ROI.
+That means I also stopped taking one-off projects that won’t derive a lot of ROI (return on investment).
 It doesn’t matter how big your warehouse is, your inventory is not limitless.
 So you have to focus on serving your most important clients first.
-By diverting resources to smaller projects that derive less ROI during peak season can be gnarly, because you would be tying up valuable resources when you have big jobs coming into the pipeline.
+Diverting resources to smaller projects that derive less ROI during peak season can be gnarly because you would be tying up valuable resources when you have big jobs coming into the pipeline.

-- Most importantly, I let go of my old definition of success.
-I had this vision in my 20s that by 30, I would be married, financially independent and be a successful power woman who go to board rooms with power suits and 4-inch heels, like Andie in Devil Wears Prada.
+Most importantly, I let go of my old definition of success.
+I had this vision in my 20s that by 30, I would be married, financially independent, and be a successful businesswoman who go to board rooms with power suits and 4-inch heels, like Andie in The Devil Wears Prada.
 Yeah, most of that didn’t happen.
 I spend most of my days in shirts that I can move in, which is the furthest image from whatever that concept was.

-It wasn’t about building a 7-figure business (although that would be super fantastic), it was about being the most creative I can be and taking on challenging projects that push my creative capabilities.
-That mind set led me to expand my styling experiences to working on photo shoots for companies like Pottery Barn and Oprah Magazine, and even styling private weddings and building displays for Ralph Lauren.
+It wasn’t about building a seven-figure business (although that would be super fantastic), it is about being the most creative I can be and taking on challenging projects that push my creative capabilities.
+That mindset led me to expand my styling experiences to working on photoshoots for companies like Pottery Barn and Oprah Magazine, and even styling private weddings and building displays for Ralph Lauren.

-- Those experiences helped me to diversify my income and help me to become a better stylist.
-I started doing styling & design projects that are still related to my business but can tie me over during slower months.
-You are working to make a living for yourself, to chase your dream, whatever that may be and there is no shame in that.
-There are also no shame in taking on part time jobs to make ends meet.
+Those experiences helped me to diversify my income and help me to become a better stylist.
+I started doing styling & design projects that are still related to my business but can tide me over during slower months.
+You are working to make a living for yourself, to chase your dream — whatever that may be — and there is no shame in that.
+There is also no shame in taking on part-time jobs to make ends meet.

 You do what you have to do to bridge the gap of your ideal income before you make it.
-A lot of home stagers also do interior decorating or interior designs, and vice versa.
+A lot of home stagers also do interior decorating or interior design and vice versa.
 A lot of people take on organizing, social media, whatever they can.
-I’ve seen many part time real estate agents who still have full time 9-5 job but work in real estate for supplemental income.
+I’ve seen many part-time real estate agents who still have full-time 9-5 job but work in real estate for supplemental income.

 Ultimately, it’s YOUR business, it’s YOUR life.
 Only you can determine what kind of business will serve your lifestyle best, not the other way around.
 Learning to let go the old idea of success helped me stop feeling embarrassed and ashamed, which helped me move forward with my business.

-That brings me back to #1: Is home staging a viable business model?
+That brings me back to your first question: is home staging a viable business model?

 To be honest, I’m not sure.
-I’m not sure because every business is unique and there are many factors that can make or sink your business.
+I’m not sure because every business is unique and there are many factors that can make your business sink or swim.
 In general, there is a high turnover in the real estate industry.
-Most real estate agents don’t make through the first 4 years.
+Most real estate agents don’t make through the first four years.
 Same with stagers.
 When the economy fell, a lot went out of business.
 When the economy is back, we get a new crop that is popping out everywhere.
 I know that can be discouraging, to see others give up, or see new stagers undercutting.
 I have been there, I understand.